Y3Z0N/ImmersiveFX/README.md

 - You can replace any sound in the mod using datapacks!
 - Stereo Ambiences instead of Mono files like in Dynamic Surroundings!

+Armor Sound not working on Mod X?

+A: if you want to have armor sounds on your armor then you'll probably have to add one of these vanilla sounds to your armor: item.armor.equip_netherite item.armor.equip_gold item.armor.equip_iron item.armor.equip_chain item.armor.equip_diamond

+If you use custom sounds then IFX will not make any sound when walking with one of these armors.

 ### License
  Dynamic Surroundings / EFX